Duncan Napier: Later life and death

 Napier continued to work in the business for the rest of his life.
 He worked very long hours, often rising before dawn to collect herbs and plants, returning in time to open the shop.
 As well as giving consultations to patients, he prepared all the remedies himself.
 This typically involved drying the herbs and making them into syrups, tinctures and ointments.

 Napier was a leading member of the campaign to establish herbalism as a recognised branch of medicine.
 In 1864, he was a founding member of the National Association of Medical Herbalists, a forerunner of the National Institute of Medical Herbalists.
 This is still the oldest professional organisation for herbal practitioners in the UK, with members being recognised throughout the world.
 Its aims are to champion herbal medicine, promote the expertise of its members, safeguard the public and maintain standards.

 In 1868, Napier qualified as a registered chemist and druggist.
 In 1869 he was elected as a member of the Medical Reformers of England.
 In 1889, he became a full member of the Pharmaceutical Society of Great Britain.

 Duncan Napier had nine children, seven of whom survived to adulthood.
-In 1870, the family moved from a flat next to the shop in Bristo Street to a large newly-built tenement flat in Gladstone Terrace in the Sciennes district of Edinburgh.
+In 1870, the family moved from a flat next to the shop in Bristo Street to a large newly built tenement flat in Gladstone Terrace in the Sciennes district of Edinburgh.
 In 1880, they moved to a still larger house in nearby Murray Street (now 5 Sciennes Gardens).

 Anti-vaccination campaign

 Napier was a vigorous campaigner against mandatory vaccination.
-The Vaccination Act of 1853 had made smallpox vaccination compulsory for children, with defaulting parents liable to fines and imprisonment.
+The Vaccination Act 1853 had made smallpox vaccination compulsory for children, with defaulting parents liable to fines and imprisonment.
 There was widespread opposition to this law, with anti-vaccination leagues being set up throughout the country.

 Napier (along with others) claimed that vaccination was itself causing the death of many children.
 His refusal to have his own children vaccinated led to his being prosecuted several times by Edinburgh's Medical Officer of Health, Henry Littlejohn.
 On one such occasion, Napier was fined ten shillings, with 23 shillings in costs.
 When he refused to pay, he was sentenced to seven days imprisonment but was released when the fine was paid by an unknown well-wisher.

 Napier's refusal to have his own children vaccinated led to the death, in 1872, of two of his children from smallpox: first John (aged 6), and then, on the day of John's funeral, Duncan (aged 12).
 Two of his daughters also caught smallpox but survived.